-- 4. The MRA may not pay for personal expenses. - 5.
-The MRA may not pay for campaign expenses. - 6.
-The MRA may not pay for campaign-related political party expenses. - 7.
-The MRA may not pay for committee expenses. - 8.
-Committee resources may not pay for a Member's official and representational expenses. - 9.
-Except where authorized by the Committee on Ethics, campaign funds may not pay for a Member's official and representational expenses. - 10.
-A Member may not maintain, or have maintained for his use, an unofficial office account for the purpose of defraying or reimbursing ordinary and necessary expenses incurred in support of a Member's official and representational duties. - A Member may not accept from any private source in-kind support having monetary value for an official activity. - 12.
-Only appropriated funds, not personal or unofficial funds, may be used to pay for mail sent under the frank. - 13.
-Each Member is personally responsible for the payments of any official and representational expenses incurred that exceed the provided MRA or that are incurred but are not reimbursable under these regulations. - 14.
-Unless specifically authorized by an applicable provision of federal law, House Rules, or Committee Regulations, no Member, relative of the Member, or anyone with whom the Member has a professional or legal relationship may directly benefit from the expenditure of the MRA. - 15.
+- on Ethics, campaign funds may not pay for a Member's official and representational expenses. - 13.
+A Member may not maintain, or have maintained for his use, an unofficial office account for the purpose of defraying or reimbursing ordinary and necessary expenses incurred in support of a Member's official and representational duties. - 14.
+A Member may not accept from any private source in-kind support having monetary value for an official activity. - 15.
+Only appropriated funds, not personal or unofficial funds, may be used to pay for mail sent under the frank. - 16.
+Each Member is personally responsible for the payments of any official and representational expenses incurred that exceed the provided MRA or that are incurred but are not reimbursable under these regulations. - 17.
+Unless specifically authorized by an applicable provision of federal law, House Rules, or Committee Regulations, no Member, relative of the Member, or anyone with whom the Member has a professional or legal relationship may directly benefit from the expenditure of the MRA. - 18.
+Official resources may not be used to advertise for any private individual, firm, charity, or corporation, or imply in any manner that the government endorses or favors any specific commercial product, commodity, or service. - 19.
 The MRA is available for services provided and expenses incurred from January 3 of one year through January 2 of the following year.
 All expenses incurred will be charged to the allowance available on the date the services were provided or the expenses were incurred.
 Upon the death, resignation, or expulsion of a Member, the Member's allowance will be made available only for services provided and expenses incurred at the direction of the Member up through the last day of the Member's term in office.
-Otherwise such funds will be subject to the direction of the Clerk of the House. - 16.
-Requests to obligate prior year funds after January2 of the succeeding year will be considered
+Otherwise such funds will be subject to the direction of the Clerk of the House.

-- by the Committee when a Member provides documentation demonstrating a bona fide intent to obligate the prior year's funds during the applicable year. - 17.
-The MRA is not transferable between years. - 18.
-Members may not use official resources to misrepresent their current official positions or titles within the House. - 19.
+- 20. Requests to obligate prior year funds after January 2 of the succeeding year will be considered by the Committee when a Member provides documentation demonstrating a bona fide intent to obligate the prior year's funds during the applicable year.
+Applicable to equipment and software in both D.C. and district offices, and to furnishings and security enhancements in the district office only.
+Please see the Security section for more information on district office security enhancements. - 21.
+The MRA is not transferable between years. - 22.
+Members may not use official resources to misrepresent their current official positions or titles within the House. - 23.
 Pursuant to 18 U.S.C. § 1913, the MRA may not be used for certain activities in the absence of authorization by Congress.
-Contact the Committee on House Administration at x58281 for more information.
+Contact the Committee on House Administration at x58281 for more information. - 24.
+Any asset purchase of \$500.00 or more must be added to the Member's inventory.